-As befits a game design degree, instruction emphasizes hands-on game design workshops, project work (both in groups and individually), and design critiques through instructors and peers.
-New concepts and theories are introduced through poignant lectures and wherever appropriate applied to practice.
+The instruction in the programme combines seminars, lectures, hands-on game design workshops, project work (both in groups and individually), and design critiques through instructors and peers.
+New concepts and theories are introduced through poignant lectures and are, where appropriate, applied to practice.

-You are expected to show initiative and work independently outside the classroom to hone your design skills and develop your identity and voice as a creator and game design researcher.
-You will be asked to familiarize yourself within and beyond the classroom with a range of game design relevant theories and methods and to articulate your newfound knowledge in written and oral reports.
+You are expected to show initiative and work independently outside the classroom to hone your academic and design skills and develop your identity and voice as a scholar, creator and game design researcher.
+You will learn a range of game design-relevant theories and methods both in and outside the classroom.
+Furthermore, you will articulate your newfound knowledge in written and oral reports.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.

 Language requirements Proficiency in English equivalent to the Swedish upper secondary course English 6.
 This requirement can be met either by achieving the required score on an internationally recognised test, or by previous upper secondary or university studies in some countries.
 Detailed instructions on how to provide evidence of your English proficiency are available at universityadmissions.se.

 an overall appraisal of previous university studies;